cloudmesh-community/hid-sp18-406/swagger/README.md

 * Provide Hostname of the client
 * Provides Protocol name of the client (Ex: Mongod)

-Here, I have implemented a Databse object that takes client database host URL name as the input in the form of query parameter.
+Here, I have implemented a Database object that will return database attributes.
-The swagger code-gen generate the server stub code for us by taking the time.yaml as input and gives us a nice foundation to develop the main logic.
+The swagger code-gen generate the server stub code for us by taking the db.yaml as input and gives us a foundation to develop the main logic.
 Main logic : *db_stub.py*
 Location -
 https://github.com/cloudmesh-community/hid-sp18-406/blob/master/swagger/flaskConnexion/swagger_server/controllers/db_stub.py